kmlefran/aiida-aimall/paper.md

 `aiida-aimall` is a Python package based on the AiiDA [@aiida] infrastructure designed to assist users with generating inputs for AIMAll software [@AIMAll].
-The goal of the AiiDA infrastructure are, in part, to ensure data provenance and calculation reproducibility.
+The goal of the AiiDA infrastructure is, in part, to ensure data provenance and calculation reproducibility.
 While `aiida-aimall` has been developed primarily for interface with Gaussian software outputs [@gaussian], a versatile workflow enabling interface with other quantum chemistry packages is also made available.
+To the best of the authors' knowledge, no tool for automatically linking the output of quantum chemistry packages with AIMAll while tracking data provenance exists.
+Before this tool, individuals would manually provide output files from one software to the other.
+This tool significantly simplifies complex multi-step workflows such as substituent parameter generation into one simple step, easing the burden on the end user and allowing for high-throughput calculations.

 Through a variety of workflows that can start with an .xyz file, AiiDA `StructureData`, or even with a SMILES string of a molecule, `aiida-aimall` provides a variety of use cases for automating complex workflows.
 Additionally, tools to ensure that computers are not overloaded through